tpdi/MMDS-001-Homework/README.md

-**This is an iPython Notebook for the homework assignments in the Coursera class Mining Massive Datasets, offered in conjunction with Stanford University and taught by by Jure Leskovec, Anand Rajaraman, and Jeff Ullman.**
+**This is an iPython Notebook for the homework assignments in the Coursera class *Mining Massive Datasets* offered in conjunction with Stanford University and taught by *Jure Leskovec, Anand Rajaraman, and Jeff Ullman.***

 The course can be found at: https://class.coursera.org/mmds-001